lvzon/sustainsubstance/content/energy/storage.md

 In other words, while Tesla Energy is not the first to offer a home-scale electricity storage solution, they certainly have better PR and more attractive pricing than most alternative solutions currently on the market.
 But a more important point is perhaps this: Tesla is the first company to offer and market battery storage not as a custom niche-market solution, but rather as a mass-produced consumer appliance that should "just work".[^customsolution]

 In a technical sense, Tesla's Powerwall is not a revolutionary product.
-It is proven technology, just nicely packaged and fitted with smart software and some other tricks to extend the inherently limited life-span of its Li-ion cells.[^teslatricks] But this is excatly the thing that Tesla does right: using and scaling up existing technologies, thereby making it more widely available to consumers and organisations, instead of waiting around for some technological breakthrough that may or may not happen soon.
-It is the same strategy they use with their electric verhicles: make them attractive for people who can afford them, and then gradually bring down costs.
+It is proven technology, just nicely packaged and fitted with smart software and some other tricks to extend the inherently limited life-span of its Li-ion cells.[^teslatricks] But this is exactly the thing that Tesla does right: using and scaling up existing technologies, thereby making it more widely available to consumers and organisations, instead of waiting around for some technological breakthrough that may or may not happen soon.
+It is the same strategy they use with their electric vehicles: make them attractive for people who can afford them, and then gradually bring down costs.
 (And incidentally, Tesla's and other electric cars are excellent small-scale electricity storage devices!)
 There are no doubt many people and companies that can afford the luxury of battery storage, or even going off-grid completely.
 The well-off early adopters of electric and hybrid cars may well be the same people who will want a fancy sleek power-storage device on their walls.
 As I wrote before, revolutions have to start somewhere, and this seems a good place to start.
 And this is a point that is generally missed by people who merely complain that solar power with Powerwall-storage currently tends to be more expensive than grid power.

  - Somewhere, mention durability tricks (12kWh, cooling, charging), special inverters needed and max. power output.
 These latter things will increase cost and EROI.